home-assistant/home-assistant.io/source/_integrations/lg_thinq.markdown

 #### Aborted: The country is not supported

-Check your PAT's valid country in the "Choose the region / Country" section.
+Check your PAT's valid country in the **Choose the region / Country** section.

 #### Error: The number of API calls has been exceeded